ThinkCreatively/Project-Catwalk-Backend/README.md

 # QNA-API-Service

-##Overview
+## Overview

-My Api Service for Questions & Answers, part of my System Design Capstone (SDC) project during my time at Hack Reactor
+My Api Service for Questions & Answers, part of my System Design Capstone (SDC) project during my time at Hack Reactor.
+The purpose of the project was to deep dive into a legacy code project given and to create a backend that is optimized, scalable, and fully functioning.

-## Key topics:
+## Key Topics:
-~ Optimizaiton of query times, from ~100ms to < 50ms
+~ Optimizaiton of query times
 ~ Becoming familiar with the psql shell
 ~ Deployment on multiple instances using AWS
+~ Scaling using load a balancer